THE APRIL TOM-TOM

 Pre-Kindergarten Program

-MISS KATYA & MR. ANDREY
+MISS KATYA

 Theme: Spring, and continue Multi culture.
 We will be finishing up our unit on multiculture with the USA.
 Then off to prehistoric time.